Generator service software

 Generator service software that produces an auditor-defensible record.

-Quoting, scheduling, field execution, and invoicing — built on top of an NFPA 110-grade permanent record.
+Quoting, scheduling, field execution, and invoicing — built on top of an audit-ready permanent record.
 Every PM, load bank result, and transfer test captured as a named, timestamped record an auditor will actually accept.

 Your software should produce the record, not just the work order.